tharu280/Reflection-Agents-Tutorial-/README.md

 What if we didn’t stop there?
 What if we let models work like human writers , starting with an outline, drafting, reflecting, critiquing, and refining?

-That’s the idea behind **Reflection Agents**  a pattern where AI models generate, evaluate, and improve their own outputs in a **self-driven feedback loop**.
+That’s the idea behind **Reflection Agents**  a pattern where AI models generate, evaluate, and improve their own outputs in a **self driven feedback loop**.

 ---